lbryio/spec/index.md

 <!-- done -->

 A _claim_ is a single metadata entry in the blockchain.
-There are three types of claims:
+There are two types of claims:

 <dl>
   <dt>stream</dt>
-  <dd>Declare the availability, access method, and publisher of a stream of bytes (typically a file).</dd>
+  <dd>Declares the availability, access method, and publisher of a stream of bytes (typically a file).</dd>
   <dt>identity</dt>
-  <dd>Create a trustful pseudonym that can be used to identify the origin of stream claims.</dd>
+  <dd>Creates a trustful pseudonym that can be used to identify the origin of stream claims.</dd>
-  <dt>support</dt>
-  <dd>Add their amount to a stream or identity claim.</dd>
 </dl>

 #### Claim Properties